Sort: |

 Free-Rider Problem

-The economic inefficiency situation arises that when those who benefit from resources, goods, or services do not pay for them result in an under-provision of those goods or services.
+When those who benefit from resources, goods, or services don't pay for them, leading to under-provision of those goods.

 EverydayConcepts.io